How to improve your score in IBDP Language A: Paper 1

 - Structure: comics and cartoons are drawn in square boxes called panels, arranged in sequence and read in a linear fashion.
 The white space between the panels is called gutters.

-- Exposition: akin to narration (or a voice over), text that tells the story is presented in boxes not speech bubbles.
+- Exposition: text that tells the story is presented as captions.

 - Speech and thought bubbles: so you can read the internal and external dialogue of the characters.

-- Mechanics: spatial mechanics is the use of space within each frame.
-Temporal mechanics is the way time can be slowed down, speeded up or stopped.
+- Mechanics: spatial mechanics is the use of space within and between each frame.
+Temporal mechanics is the way time can be slowed down, sped up or stopped.

 - Artistic style: comics are drawn purposefully and with intention.
 Are the pictures crisp, heavy, weighty, light, cartoony, realistic, bright, dark?
 Can you tell whether the artist used pencil, pen and ink, or brush?
-Words that describe mood and tone can be useful when analysing style – and look out for symbolic uses of colour.
+Words that describe mood and tone can be useful when analysing graphic weight (shading and contrast) and saturation (brightness).

 A wide ranging and popular text type, magazine articles differ from news articles in that they are not reporting recent events, but rather discussing events, issues, trends and topics that have a general, contemporary appeal.
 Increasingly, magazine articles are published online, as producers can reduce costs such as printing and distribution, and collect revenue through both subscriptions and advertising.
 There are many sub-categories of magazine article, such as the celebrity article, scientific article, interview and so on.
 Topics of a magazine article are wide, in truth it’s possible to write about anything and publish it as an article; more common topics include fashion, entertainment, food, sport, and lifestyle.